jarun/buku/README.md

       Enter                exit buku

 ## Operational notes

 - The SQLite3 database file is stored in:
   - **$XDG_DATA_HOME/buku/bookmarks.db**, if XDG_DATA_HOME is defined (first preference) or
   - **$HOME/.local/share/buku/bookmarks.db**, if HOME is defined (second preference) or
   - the **current directory**.
-- Before version 1.9, `buku`stored its database in **$HOME/.cache/buku/bookmarks.db**.
+- Before version 1.9, buku stored its database in $HOME/.cache/buku/bookmarks.db.
 If the file exists, buku automatically moves it to new location.
-- It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `buku` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
+- It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. buku looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double (`'`/`"`) quotes.
 - URLs are unique in DB.
 The same URL cannot be added twice.
 You can update tags and re-fetch title data.
-- Update operation:
+- **Update** operation:
   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.
   - If index number is passed without any other options (--url, --title, --tag and --comment), read the URL from DB and update title from web.
-- Search works in mysterious ways:
+- **Search** works in mysterious ways:
   - Case-insensitive.
   - Substrings match (`match` matches `rematched`) for URL, title and tags.
   - -s : match any of the keywords in URL, title or tags.